magdalenapaluch1/Portfolio/README.md

 # PORTFOLIO - Software Testing

 # ABOUT ME
 My name is Magdalena Paluch.
 I am master of Gas Engineering.
 I graduated from AGH University of Science and Technology in Cracow.
-I have 5 years of experience in design.
+I have 7 years of experience in design.
 I have got experience with creating technical documentation.
-Last four years, I worked in designed teams in the rail industry and on FTTH projects for corporate clients.
+Last years, I worked in designed teams in the rail industry and on FTTH projects for corporate clients.
 I am oriented in the technical sector, in the oil and gas industry and now testing knowledge.
 I like learning new things e.g. now I'm learning a new language: Danish or when I have enough time I'm trying to crochet.
 My guilty pleasure is playing Counter-Strike: Global Offensive (now CS2) with friends.
 * [LinkedIn](https://www.linkedin.com/in/magdalena-paluch1/)
 # TOOLS
 * Jira - Project management;